 Sunset Realm Puma-That-Walk

 It is well known(by nerds, anyway) that cats can traverse the mirror realm and the netherworld.
-What is less known is that their reflections are deeply jealous of this ability, and seek to steal one of their sources nine lives to give them free reign to walk into the waking world.
-This is why cats do not always recognize their own reflections and can be spooked by mirrors..
+What is less known is that their reflections are deeply jealous of this ability, and seek to steal one of their sources nine lives to give them free rein to walk into the waking world.
+This is why cats do not always recognize their own reflections and can be spooked by mirrors.
 Much like the violation of the natural order that leads to tigers and rakshasha, this unnatural theft creates a monster, a Puma-That-Walks.

-Though statistically they are identical to other big cats, they walk on their hind legs and have darkened fur and blank white eyes, so their true nature is unmistakable.
+Though statistically they are identical to other big cats, they walk on their hind legs and have darkened fur and blank white eyes, so their monstrous nature is unmistakable.
 They are as cunning and wicked as tigers, though as evil reflections of cats they are less earthy and more nightmarish.
 In the wild, they emerge dry from still pools, and can leap back into them to escape hunts gone wrong.
 But it is their ability to appear from glass and other mirrored objects in the heart of civilization that sets them apart from mere wilderness beasts.
 They hunt their source cat primarily (gaining 1hd per stolen life from the cat), and incidentally prey on vulnerable targets such as noble children and elderly retainers while guards and knights are away on hunts and the like(or in rural areas they could eat shepherds and so on, haunting ponds).
 Ideally they lure their prey into the mirror realms before delivering the final blow.
 Cats and Dogs are aware of the existence of these horrid beasts and can be counted on for help when humans are shackled by skepticism, and Very Good Dogs are sometimes even dispatched to rid households of Puma-That-Walk.

 Rather than a displacement effect, they have the ability to enter and exit through mirrors, and these mirrors remain portals until broken (ripples count for ponds) or covered up and placed into darkness, allowing mere mortals to traverse the realms as well.
 They can be combated while in the mirror realm by looking into a mirror to locate them, though this is quite difficult and probably has 50% chance to fail due to reversal of left-right and so on.
 However, while you are reflected your reflection is vulnerable as well, and can be harmed in kind, though exiting the reflection breaks the link.
 It is worth noting that when a mirror becomes a portal it is not showing a reflection, but is simply like looking through any 'normal' aperture.